 The panel mentioned three other cost categories: future costs, friction costs, and transfer costs (Sanders et al., 2016).
 In this course book, we will focus on future costs.

 A treatment may reduce the productivity of the patient during its course, but after the treatment, the patient can return to work and thus the productivity is increased again.
 This gain in productivity is one example of future costs (or earnings).
 In addition, the treatment may lengthen the life of the patient, thus, some consumption costs may incur during those added years, which is another example of future costs.
 The first panel in 1996 believed that the future costs has been accounted for in QALY measures and thus should not be included in the evaluation to avoid duplication (Weinstein et al., 1996).
 However, the second panel pointed out that these future costs should be considered separately (Sanders et al., 2016).
-By that mean, the net resource use can be calculated by
+By that means, the net resource use can be calculated by

 [Healthcare costs+Non-healthcare consumption costs-Productivity]